-You may be interested to know that around 1,000 employers are exempt from reporting electronically, and are reporting their real time PAYE information to HMRC on paper.
+You may be interested to know that around 1,000 employers are exempt from reporting electronically, and are reporting their PAYE information to HMRC on paper.
 The vast majority of the 1,000 employers are care and support employers.

 You can file on paper as long as your PA provides the care or support services at or from your home, and all three of the following conditions are met:

 - The care or support services must be provided to the employer or a member of their family.

 - The recipient of the services must have a physical or mental disability, or be elderly or infirm.